vineethub/Laravel-ecommerce-project/README.md

 *   **Advanced Customer Features:**
     *   A complete **Shopping Cart** with add, view, update, and remove functionality.
     *   A **Customer Review & Rating** system for products.
+    *   A complete **Return/Refund System** allowing customers to request returns.
     *   The ability for customers to **apply coupons** in the cart.
-    *   A complete **Return/Refund System** allowing customers to request returns for completed orders.
+*   **Extendable RESTful API:**
+    *   A secure, token-based API built with **Laravel Sanctum**.
+    *   Endpoints for authentication (register, login) and core resources (e.g., products).
+    *   Ready for integration with mobile apps or headless frontends.

 ### Next Steps (🚀)
-The core application is now feature-complete.
-The final phase of development will focus on external integration.
+The core application is complete.
+Future development can now focus on building new clients that consume the RESTful API, such as a native mobile app or a separate frontend application.

-1.  **Build a RESTful API:** Expose the application's data and functionality through a secure, token-based API using Laravel Sanctum.
-This will enable the development of other clients, such as:
-    *   A native mobile application (iOS/Android).
-    *   A headless frontend built with a framework like Next.js or Vue.js.

 ## Tech Stack